-- Select Continue and hold the phone in front of your face to scan it, then wait until you see a green checkmark.
+- Hold the phone in front of your face to scan it.
+Wait until you get a “Processing Video Selfie” screen.

-Note: Sometimes you will be required to take a still selfie instead, which is simply taking a photo of your face then submitting it.
-Review your submission then select Continue.
+Note: You may instead be required to take a still selfie instead, which means taking a photo of your face, then submitting it.
+Review your submission then follow the prompts to continue.

 - After you submit your selfie, return to the original or previous web browser (either on a computer or a smartphone) to finish the verification process.

 If your selfie submission was rejected, you can retry using selfie best practices.
 If ID.me is unable to capture your selfie after multiple attempts, you will see “Unable To Capture Your Selfie”.